GoogleChrome/web-vitals/docs/upgrading-to-v5.md

 ## ⚠️ Deprecations

-There are no deprecations in v5.
+There were no deprecations in v5.